 Successful leadership is best judged not by the performance of the leader, but by the performance of their team.
 The Results-Producing Leadership (RPL) workshop is designed to transform business managers into effective leaders, equipping participants with proven tools and methodologies for maximizing the potential of every person on their team.
 Participants learn how to motivate their team, create an environment for success, get the most out of individual and team temperaments and talent, manage performance and foster professional development among their staff.

-The RPL program empowers managers with specific tools and processes to:
+The RPL leadership training program empowers managers with specific tools and processes to: